IMAGINE-Consortium/imagine/doc/source/components.rst

 repository.

-To be able to use this, it is necessary to install the `imagine_datasets` extension packaged (note that this comes already installed if you are using the :ref:`docker <DockerInstallation>` image).
+To be able to use this, it is necessary to install the `imagine_datasets` extension package (note that this comes already installed if you are using the :ref:`docker <DockerInstallation>` image).
 This can be done executing the following command::